dohjon-org/template/.github/ISSUE_TEMPLATE/bug.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Current behavior**
+A clear and concise description of what happens.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.